-Aretha Sills offers improvisational theater workshops in Los Angeles, New York, Chicago, the Bay Area, and elsewhere around the country.
+Aretha Sills offers ongoing online workshops.
 Learn more about upcoming workshops and register at www.violaspolin.org/workshops

 Explore the improvisational acting method of Viola Spolin to enhance your training as an actor, improviser, educator, writer, or director.
 Named “one of the most prominent acting techniques” by Backstage, Viola Spolin’s Theater Games release the intuition through focus, spontaneity, and play, opening up new avenues of expression and communication in your work and in your daily life.